Statistically-informed deep learning for gravitational wave parameter estimation: Introduction

+Another application area that has gained traction is the use of deep learning for gravitational wave parameter estimation.
+The established approach to estimate the astrophysical parameters of gravitational wave signals is through Bayesian inference~\cite{bambi:2012MNRAS,bambiann:2015PhRvD,Singer_Price_2016,2019PASP131b4503B}, which is a well tested and extensively used method, though computationally-intensive.
+On the other hand, given the scalability and computational efficiency of deep learning models, the gravitational wave parameter estimation can take advantage of its power to produce faster inference.

+Gravitational wave parameter estimation has rapidly evolved from point-wise parameter estimation~\cite{geodf:2017a,geodf:2017c,GEORGE201864} to the use of neural networks dropouts to provide estimation intervals~\cite{alvares2021exploring}, and to output a parametrized approximation of the corresponding posterior distribution~\cite{Chua:2019wwt}.
+Other methods have proposed the use of Conditional Variational Auto-Encoders (CVAEs) to infer the parameters of GWs embedded in simulated noise~\cite{Gabbard:2019rde,Green:2020hst}.
+In~\cite{green2020complete} the authors harnesses new methods, e.g., normalizing flow~\cite{grover2018flow}, to do parameter estimation over the full 15-dimensional space of binary black hole system parameters for the event GW150914.
+Building upon this study, authors in~\cite{2021arXiv210612594D} presented deep learning methods to estimate the astrophysical parameters of several gravitational wave events.
+One can also refer to~\cite{cuoco2020enhancing,Huerta:2021ybd} for a comprehensive review of the gravitational-wave-based machine learning approaches.

+In this article we quantify the ability of deep learning to estimate the masses of the binary components of binary black hole mergers, and of the astrophysical parameters that describe the properties of the black hole remnant, namely, the final spin, \(a_f\), and the frequency and damping time of the ringdown oscillations of the fundamental \(\ell=m=2\) bar mode, \((\omega_R,\,\omega_I)\), known as quasinormal modes (QNMs)~\cite{Berti:2006b}.
+An existing approach proposes to use neural networks to solve differential equations for QNMs~\cite{ovgun2021quasinormal}.
+Our approach, on the other hand, differs from this or other studies in the literature in that we estimate the astrophysical parameters of the remnant by directly feeding time-series advanced LIGO strain data into our deep learning algorithms.

-This article is structured as follows.
-Section~\ref{method} introduces the model architectures used in these analyses, it describes the construction and curation of the datasets used to train, validate and test our neural network models.
-It also includes a revised curriculum learning for neural network training.
-We quantify the accuracy of these neural network models in realistic detection scenarios using real advanced LIGO noise in Section~\ref{experiments}.
-We put at work our deep learning algorithms in Section~\ref{discussion} to estimate the astrophysical parameters of the BBH mergers reported in~\cite{o1o2catalog}.
+This article is organized as follows.
+In Section~\ref{method} we describe the architecture of our neural network model, and the datasets used to train, validate and test it.
+We briefly describe the Bayesian inference pipeline, \texttt{PyCBC Inference}, in Section~\ref{lal_inf}, which we used as a baseline to compare the full posterior distributions predicted by our deep learning model.
+We quantify the accuracy and physical consistency of the predictions of our deep learning model for several gravitational wave sources in Section~\ref{experiments}.
 We summarize our findings and future directions of work in Section~\ref{conclusion}.